Dear readers of ADxS.org, please forgive the disruption.

 • → Activation of various peripheral organs

-• Advantage: less blood loss in case of injuries
+• Advantage: less blood loss in the event of injuries

 • Disadvantage: increased risk of thrombosis and heart attack